First home owner’s grant (FHOG) NSW: Eligibility & incentive

 What is the first home owner’s grant?

-The First Home Buyers Grant is a scheme designed to help more young Australians purchase their first home.
+The First Home Buyers Grant is a scheme designed to lower the financial barrier for Australians to purchase their first home.

-If you’re ready to buy your first home, then you may be eligible for the First Home Owner Grant (FHOG) to help get you started.
-In New South Wales, this sum is a one-off payment of $10,000.
-This money can be put towards a house, townhouse, or apartment.
+In New South Wales, the First Home Owner Grant (FHOG) is a one-off government payment of $10,000.
+This money can be put towards a newly-built house, townhouse, or apartment, or the cost of building a new home.

 These incentives are run by state governments, so there are differences depending on your location.
 First-time buyers in Victoria, Western Australia, and the Northern Territory are also eligible for $10,000, while those in South Australia will get $15,000.
 You’ll get between $15,000 and $30,000 in Queensland, and $30,000 in Tasmania.
 In the Australian Capital Territory, its FHOG has been replaced by the Home Buyer Concession Scheme, which provides a full stamp duty concession for eligible applicants.